Fitzroy River (Queensland): Catchment

 The catchment area of the river occupies an area of 142665 km2 Within the drainage basin an area of 292 km2 is composed of estuarine wetlands and an area of 1548 km2 is made up of riverine wetlands.
 The catchment stretches from the Carnarvon Range in the west to the rivermouth in Keppel Bay, near Rockhampton.
 It is bounded to the north by the Burdekin River catchment area and to the south by the Burnett River catchment area.

 The river has a mean annual discharge of 5900 Gl.
-There are also a number important aquifers providing for groundwater extractions in the Fitzroy Basin.
+There are also several important aquifers providing groundwater extractions in the Fitzroy Basin.

 The Fitzroy River basin is one of a number that experienced extensive flooding during the 2010–11 Queensland floods.
 In 2013, flash flooding in the Mount Morgan and Biloela regions brought major flooding to the lower Dawson River catchment.
 The Don River and the Dee River also rose to new record heights.
 The Fitzroy River at Rockhampton rose above major flooding to 8.61 m.